Application Deadline: March 31, 2024

-Management accounting, human resource management, marketing – there is hardly a field of management without legal relevance.
+Auditing, management consulting, human resource management, marketing & sales – there is hardly a field of management without legal relevance.
 Against this backdrop, we have created the Management & Law Bachelor’s degree program.
-Unlike traditional law degrees, this program offers a unique combination of business and legal content.
+Unlike traditional law degrees, this program uniquely combines contents of economics and business law.
 It equips students with management skills and comprehensive knowledge of business law, thus, enabling them to assess and solve complex issues from a variety of different perspectives.

-In addition to teaching relevant content from corporate accounting and finance, strategic management, personnel management, marketing and business law, the program places a particular focus on valuable social and intercultural skills.
-By offering comprehensive training in English and English-speaking lectures, as well as the option to study abroad, the program paves the way for students to become international experts.
+In addition to teaching relevant content from corporate accounting and finance, strategic management, personnel management, marketing and private and public business law, the program focuses especially on valuable social and intercultural skills.

 MCI study programs stand out due to the quality of their content, relevance to the business world, and their international orientation.
 The close cooperation with partners from industry and integrative internships enable students to gain practical experience as early as in their Bachelor’s studies.
 In addition to providing expert knowledge, MCI places great importance on encouraging personal development and the development of social and intercultural competencies.